International Skyrunning Federation: Skyrunning

 The seven disciplines of skyrunning are sky, ultra, vertical, skyspeed, skyscraper racing/vertical running, skybike, and skyraid; each of these disciplines vary in distance and altitude.^{[13]} Skyrunning is also of a shorter duration compared to ultrarunning, sometimes shorter than a half marathon.^{[14]} The major factor which differentiates skyrunning from other kinds of running is the altitude.
 The mountain terrain, elevation and distance are the other defining features of skyrunning.^{[15]} Skyrunning is also held indoors using stairs with an incline of over 45% and the International Skyrunning Federation is working on an IOC recognition to the indoor skyscraper racing.
 Vertical races serve as a special type of skyrunning that include indoor activities.
 It requires on the over 45% inclines.
 It provide good environment for specialists to measure the impacts of skyrunning and conduct easy observation.

 Skyrunning is quite popular in the global domain.
 Races for skyrunning have been accept by 36 countries worldwide, and the number of skyrunners reaches 600,000 in the global domain.
 In particular, there are 75,000 entrants in the 2015.
 Currently, this sports activity is still male dominant in the global domain, with 80% of the skyrunners being males.
 However, the ages are quite diverse, ranging from 18 to 83 years old.
 However, most of the runners are between the age of 25 and 44.
 The top three countries with the highest number of skyrunners are Europe, the United States, and Japan.

-IFS initiates 2019 Skyrunning North American Championship with its SKY discipline, which is a strong milestone for this institution.
-It will work with two local residents, Matt Carpenter and Nancy Hobbs.
-The former is the skyrunning legend in the United States, while the latter is the direct of American Trail Running Association.
-The two local residents have started the local championship since 2011, attracting over 300 participants each year from Europe and North America.
-Thus, working with them is a good way for IFS to build its international reputation and develop impact in the United States.
+In 2019, the International Skyrunning Federation (ISF) introduced the North American Skyrunning Championships under its SKY discipline.
+The initiative involved collaboration with American ultrarunner Matt Carpenter and Nancy Hobbs, director of the American Trail Running Association.
+Carpenter is regarded as a prominent figure in skyrunning in the United States.
+Since 2011, local championship events organized with their involvement have attracted more than 300 participants annually from Europe and North America.
+The collaboration aimed to expand the federation's presence in the United States.